Carson City, Nevada

-Carson City, officially the Carson City Consolidated Municipality, is an independent city and the capital of the U.S. state of Nevada.
+Carson City is an independent city and the capital of the U.S. state of Nevada.
 As of the 2020 census, the population was 58,639, making it the 6th most populous city in the state.
 The majority of the city's population lives in Eagle Valley, on the eastern edge of the Carson Range, a branch of the Sierra Nevada, about 30 mi south of Reno.
-The city is named after the mountain man Kit Carson (1809-1868).
+The city is named after the mountain man Kit Carson (1809–1868).
 The town began as a stopover for California-bound immigrants, but developed into a city with the Comstock Lode, a silver strike in the mountains to the northeast.
 The city has served as Nevada's capital since 1861, when it was still a territory.
 For much of its history, it was a hub for the Virginia and Truckee Railroad, although the tracks were removed in 1950.

 Before 1969, Carson City was the county seat of Ormsby County.
 That year, after a referendum approved merging the city and the county, the state legislature issued a revised city charter that merged them into the Carson City Consolidated Municipality.
-With the consolidation, the city limits extend west across the Sierra Nevada to the California-Nevada state line in the middle of Lake Tahoe.
+With the consolidation, the city limits extend west across the Sierra Nevada to the California–Nevada state line in the middle of Lake Tahoe.
 Like other independent cities in the United States, it is treated as a county-equivalent for census purposes.